jobial-io/sclap/README.md

 Pinging localhost with 2 packets, timeout: 5 seconds, ttl: Some(100)...
 ```

-Of course, these examples assume that you have created an alias to your Scala app or wrapped it up in a script so that
+These examples assume that you have created an alias to your Scala app or wrapped it up in a script so that
 you can execute it on the command line as `PingExample`.

 A few things to note here: